AndicBurak/Video-game-sales/readme.md

 # Video Game Sales – ML Project

 > This project analyzes global sales of physical video game copies and builds machine learning models to predict whether a game becomes a success (>1 million sold).
 > Through EDA and classification models (Random Forest, XGBoost), I show how class imbalance affects performance and improve predictions by rebalancing and threshold tuning.
+> I also used feature importance analysis to identify which factors matter most for predicting success.

 ## Why physical copies?
 The dataset only includes physical retail sales.
 Digital distribution (Steam/PS Store/Xbox/eShop/mobile) is **not** included.